SEA TO SUMMIT MESH STUFF SACK

 175 lb (79.40 kg)

-I backpacked for the first time in 2006 and am now hooked.
-I have hiked most of my life in the South on flat land or small hills.
+I have been hiking most of my life and backpacking since 2006.
 I have hiked mostly on the east coast, doing weekend trips in the Appalachian Mountains.
-Since moving to Arizona, my hikes have ranged from short desert hikes to overnight backpacking trips throughout the state.
-I am working towards lightening the load and currently use a solo non-free standing tent, canister stove, and purification tabs to cut down on weight.
-Most of my hikes are solo and range from an overnight trip to 4-5 nights on the trail.
+Since moving to Arizona, my hikes have ranged from short desert hikes to overnight backpacking trips in the mountains.
+Recently I have taken up canyoneering and off-trail hiking/backpacking to spice things up.
+I currently use a solo non-free standing tent, canister stove, purification tabs, and lightweight trail runners, conditions permitting, to cut down on weight.
+My hikes are solo and range from an overnight trip to 4-5 nights on the trail.

 PRODUCT INFORMATION & SPECIFICATIONS